 - Prioritise sleep.
 According to Australia’s Sleep Health Foundation one problem many of us have is taking sleep for granted and feeling that it is a waste of time.
 Time spent in bed is time well spent as there are many important things your brain must do during sleep.
 Sleep is vital to preserve new memories, for instance, and future proofs that information in your brain.

 - Stick to a sleep schedule.
-Dr Walker urges us to go to bed and wake up at the same time each day, as people have a hard time adjusting to changes in sleep patterns.
+As people have a hard time adjusting to changes in sleep patterns it’s important to go to bed and wake up at the same time each day.
 Sleeping late on weekends doesn’t make up for poor sleep during the week and can contribute to ‘social jetlag’, which makes us even sleepier on Monday.
-If necessary, says Dr Walker, set an alarm for bedtime.
+If necessary, you can always set an alarm for bedtime.

 - Skip the caffeine.
 Caffeine is the most widely used (and abused) psychoactive stimulant in the world and can mask sleep disorders and sleep deprivation.
 It works by blocking the actions of sleep-related chemicals in the brain, tricking you into feeling alert.
 This may be helpful for shift workers but can ruin sleep if consumed too close to bedtime.
 Its effects can also last up to seven hours, meaning a lunchtime coffee could disrupt your sleep that night.
 Many products containing caffeine can contribute to a restless night, including energy drinks, Cola drinks, black and green tea, hot chocolate, milky iced coffee, and even chocolate ice-cream.

 - Seek out the sun.
 Sun exposure during the day helps us to regulate sleeping patterns.
-Try to get outside in natural sunlight for at least 30 minutes a day, advises Dr Walker.
+Try to get outside in natural sunlight for at least 30 minutes a day.